How To Write An Awesome

 So once you have a couple of pillar posts done for your blog, you can start writing some other types of blog posts.
 Here are some examples:

-- A post with your favourite crochet pattern + helpful information
+- A post with a crochet pattern you designed + helpful information

 - A how-to post (an instructional post to help someone figure out how to do something)